Engineering and Applied Science

 ENAS 151a or b / APHY 151a or b / PHYS 151a or b, Multivariable Calculus for Engineers Staff

 An introduction to multivariable calculus focusing on applications to engineering problems.
 Topics include vector-valued functions, vector analysis, partial differentiation, multiple integrals, vector calculus, and the theorems of Green, Stokes, and Gauss.
 Prerequisite: MATH 115 or equivalent.
 QR RP

 ENAS 194a or b / APHY 194a or b, Ordinary and Partial Differential Equations with Applications Staff

 Basic theory of ordinary and partial differential equations useful in applications.
 First- and second-order equations, separation of variables, power series solutions, Fourier series, Laplace transforms.
 Prerequisites: ENAS 151 or equivalent, and knowledge of matrix-based operations.
 QR RP

-ENAS 440a / MENG 440a, Applied Numerical Methods I Beth Anne Bennett
+ENAS 441a / MENG 441a, Applied Numerical Methods for Differential Equations Beth Anne Bennett

-The derivation, analysis, and implementation of various numerical methods.
-Topics include root-finding methods, numerical solution of systems of linear and nonlinear equations, eigenvalue/eigenvector approximation, polynomial-based interpolation, and numerical integration.
-Additional topics such as computational cost, error analysis, and convergence are studied in several contexts throughout the course.
-Prerequisites: MATH 115, and 222 or 225, or equivalents; ENAS 130 or some experience with Matlab, C++, or Fortran programming; ENAS 194 or equivalent.
+The derivation, analysis, and implementation of numerical methods for the solution of ordinary and partial differential equations, both linear and nonlinear.
+Additional topics such as computational cost, error estimation, and stability analysis are studied in several contexts throughout the course.
+Prerequisites: MATH 115, and 222 or 225, or equivalents; ENAS 130 or some knowledge of Matlab, C++, or Fortran programming; ENAS 194 or equivalent.
 ENAS 440 is not a prerequisite.

 * ENAS 450b / APHY 450b / MENG 450b, Advanced Synchrotron Techniques and Electron Spectroscopy of Materials Charles Ahn